lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 ### Configuration

-The following sections provide all the changes needed on configuration file before the firmware installation.
+The following section provides all the changes needed on configuration file before the firmware installation.

 #### Editing the Configuration File